 Matthew Hirn

-I am a mathematician working at the interface of harmonic analysis, data science and machine learning, and I am the scientific leader of the CEDAR Team at Michigan State University.
+Prior to joining Citadel in August 2022, I was a tenured Associate Professor at Michigan State University, jointly appointed between the Department of Computational Mathematics, Science & Engineering and the Department of Mathematics.
+At MSU I was the scientific leader of the ComplEx Data Analysis Research (CEDAR) Team.
 Please navigate below for information on various projects, or use the menu above to find information on papers, talks, code, teaching, and other things.

 Announcements